manishraj27/mern-project-cli/README.md

 ### 7. Add ESLint

-Initialize ESLint in the specified directory (backend, frontend, or the current directory) to ensure consistent code quality.
+Initialize ESLint in the specified directory (frontend, backend, or the current directory) to ensure consistent code quality with tailored configurations based on the project type.

 ```bash
 devcli add-eslint [directory]   # Set up ESLint in the specified directory (defaults to current directory)